 Extensive work on wheat has been conducted by the USDA-ARS in a desert irrigation district in Maricopa, Arizona, USA (Hunsaker et al., 2007a, 2007b; D. J. Hunsaker et al., 2005).
 They developed NDVI-derived Kc-VI values that tracked within 5% of measured Kc for wheat grown in weighing lysimeters.
 Wheat was then grown in field plots for two seasons under stress and non-stress conditions.
 The NDVI method gave more accurate predictions of actual irrigation demands than the FAO-56 method under all treatment conditions with a root mean square error of about 15% of measured water use with no bias towards under or overestimation across treatment.

 Similar studies have been conducted with cotton in the southwestern U.S. (Hunsaker et al., 2003, 2005, 2009) (D. Hunsaker et al., 2005; Hunsaker et al., 2003, 2009) and Spain (González-Dugo and Mateos, 2008a).
-The latter study was conducted in a large irrigation district and the results showed that considerable water savings could be achieved by scheduling irrigations based on NDVI-derived crop models rather than Kc values determined for crops grown under optimal condictions.
+The latter study was conducted in a large irrigation district and the results showed that considerable water savings could be achieved by scheduling irrigations based on NDVI-derived crop models rather than Kc values determined for crops grown under optimal conditions.
 Kc-VI methods have been developed for other crops, including potato (Jayanthi et al., 2007), broccoli (El-Shikha et al., 2007), sugarbeet (González-Dugo and Mateos, 2008b), soybean (Gonzalez-Dugo et al., 2009), the oilseed crop camelina (Hunsaker et al., 2011), sorghum (Singh and Irmak, 2009) and alfalfa (Singh and Irmak, 2009).
 All these studies reported positive results and pointed to the possibility of considerable water savings by replacing static FAO-56 crop coefficients with locally-derived Kc-VI values.

 Often the main interest is determining district-wide water demand, which requires estimating ET over mixed crop areas.
 Choudhury et al. (1994) pointed out that the ET:VI relationship was not necessarily crop-specific, and that the Kc-VI approach might be used over mixed crops without a serious loss of accuracy.
 Allen and Pereira (2009) found a reasonable agreement between measured Kc and fc over a wide range of tree crops, and the relationship was improved by including plant height in the regression.
 Similar findings were reported by Trout et al. (2008) for tree and vegetable crops, and a close correlation was noted between Landsat-derived fc based on NDVI, and fc measured on the ground over 30 fields with crops ranging from trees (almonds, pistachios), to vines (grapes), and row crops (onions, tomatoes, cantaloupes, watermelon, beans, pepper, garlic and lettuce.
 The only aberrant crop was red lettuce, which has a low NDVI due to reflection of red light from anthocyanin in the leaf cell vacuoles.
 They developed an operational ET-monitoring program for California’s irrigation districts based on Landsat-derived NDVI and ETo from the California Irrigation Management Information System’s network of micrometeorological stations (Johnson and Trout, 2012).